 HP EliteBook 8460P (Refurbished)

-In 2018, the refurbished HP EliteBook 8460P absolutely blows away the competition.
+In this year, the refurbished HP EliteBook 8460P absolutely blows away the competition.
 A full 8GB of RAM and an i5 processor are the absolute best you can get within this price range.

 When you need the best specs, that’s the laptop to pick — so long as you don’t mind a refurbished unit.
 If you prefer a touch screen and don’t want to buy a refurbished model, then the Dell Inspiron 2-in-1 will easily be your best pick instead.